andygreen-1/academic-kickstart/content/post/biden-administration-policy-tracking-project/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
 The Biden Administration Policy Tracking Project aims to record, summarize, and visualize policy actions taken by the Biden administration.
-This includes actions like releasing a new policy proposal, issuing executive orders, and working with Congress to pass legislation.
+Policy actions include, but are not limited to: making a statement in support of a given policy, taking administrative action, issuing executive orders, and acting upon legislation.

 In addition to viewing the visualizations below, you can find a landing page for the project [here](https://andygreen-1.github.io/Biden_Administration_Policy_Actions/).
 The landing page contains the same three visualizations, as well as a discussion of the data collection process and some use cases for the dataset.
 ***